 Our England itinerary captures all of the above.

 This is our home; we know it well.
-So, we know there is no point rushing around trying to capture 10 cities in 10 days.
+So, we know there is no point rushing around trying to see too much in a week.

 Instead, we have fewer destinations, so you have enough time to actually see them properly.

-We suggest you read our best places to visit in England guide to get a feel for what you might like to see.
-You can then amend this itinerary for any destinations you want to include.
+We also suggest you read our best places to visit in England guide to get a feel for what you might like to see on this itinerary.
+There are a few days on which you can select from different options.

 IN THIS GUIDE